 Once these risk factors have been identified, medical professionals can provide appropriate treatment.
 Unfortunately, however, mistakes can and do happen—and this can have lifelong implications for the infant.

 Traumatic birth injuries can be caused by situations, such as:

 - Prolonged labor

 - Cephalopelvic disproportions

 Getting Legal Help after a Traumatic Birth Injury

-Partner with an attorney who understands the serious complications and complexities of a traumatic birth injury case immediately.
+Partner with a law firm who understands the serious complications and complexities of a traumatic birth injury case immediately.
 Filing a lawsuit may be the only way to recover compensation for a doctor’s negligent behavior in the labor and delivery room.

 Contact LawMD Today